Oh yes, oh yes! We’re about to launch our second business, “Fresh Meet”, which is a bridge over the employability skills gap.

 - complete an education course or access an education course

 - try a job they think they want to do, realise it’s not for them and change direction.
 This is more important than some of us realise!
-See Alexa's journey into User Experience Design, for more on that.
+See Alexa's journey into User Experience Design, for more on that. - Giving people general paid work experience that enables them to:

 - get economically active, to better support themselves and those that depend on them